Multidimensional continued fractions and symbolic codings of toral translations: Mise en sc ene

-The $S$-adic dynamical systems constitute generalizations of substitutive dynamical systems; see for instance \cite{Arnoux-Mizutani-Sellami,sadic3,Berthe-Delecroix,BST:19,thuswaldner2019boldsymbolsadic}, where $S$-adic dynamical systems are studied in a similar context as in the present paper.
-They are defined in terms of a sequence $\bsigma=(\sigma_n)_{n\in \NN}$ of substitutions over a given alphabet~$\cA$ in a way that is analogous to the definition of substitutive dynamical systems.
-The language associated with~$\bsigma$ is defined to be
+The concept of $S$-adic dynamical system constitutes a generalization of substitutive dynamical systems; see for instance \cite{Arnoux-Mizutani-Sellami,sadic3,Berthe-Delecroix,BST:19,thuswaldner2019boldsymbolsadic}, where $S$-adic dynamical systems are studied in a similar context as in the present paper.
+An $S$-adic dynamical system is defined in terms of a sequence $\bsigma=(\sigma_n)_{n\in \NN}$ of substitutions over a given alphabet~$\cA$ in a way that is analogous to the definition of a substitutive dynamical system.
+In particular, let